 39.6% | $546,750+ | $615,100+ | $580,950+ |

-If the TCJA provisions expire, many taxpayers could face higher marginal tax rates.
+If the TCJA provisions expired, many taxpayers could face higher marginal tax rates.
 For example, a single filer earning $50,000 in taxable income in 2025 would fall into the 22% marginal tax bracket.
 However, under the pre-TCJA rates projected for 2026, that same income would place them in the 25% bracket.
 Similarly, a married couple filing jointly with $120,000 in taxable income would move from the 22% bracket to the 25% bracket if the TCJA expires.

 What Else Does the Trump Tax Plan Do?